-AutoCanada is one of Canada's largest multilocation automobile dealership groups, currently operating 56 dealerships as of March 16, 2017, including 64 franchises, in British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick and Nova Scotia.
-In 2016, our dealerships sold approximately 56,600 vehicles and processed approximately 822,000 service and collision repair orders in our 928 service bays.
+AutoCanada is a leading North American multilocation automobile dealership groups, currently operating 67 dealerships, including 76 franchises, in British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick and Nova Scotia as well as a group of dealerships in Illinois, USA.
+In 2018, our dealerships sold approximately 66,000 vehicles and processed approximately 915,000 service and collision repair orders in our 1,157 service bays.

-See the table in "Description of the AutoCanada Business - Locations" for a list of the franchised automobile dealerships and franchises owned by us as at March 16, 2017 and the year such dealership was opened or acquired.
+See the table in "Description of the AutoCanada Business - Locations" for a list of the franchised automobile dealerships and franchises owned by us as at March 14, 2019 and the year such dealerships were opened or acquired.

-We currently are authorized to sell through our dealerships the following new vehicle brands: Chrysler, Dodge, Jeep, Ram, Fiat, Chevrolet, GMC, Buick, Cadillac, Hyundai, Kia, Nissan, Infiniti, Volkswagen, Audi, BMW, MINI, Mitsubishi and Subaru.
+We currently are authorized to sell through our dealerships the following new vehicle brands: Chrysler, Dodge, Jeep, Ram, FIAT, Alfa Romeo, Chevrolet, GMC, Buick, Cadillac, Ford, Infiniti, Nissan, Hyundai, Subaru, Mitsubishi, Audi, Volkswagen, Kia, Mazda, Mercedes-Benz, Smart, BMW, MINI, Volvo, Toyota, Lincoln and Honda.
 In addition, we sell a broad range of used vehicles.
 We also offer a full range of parts, service and collision repair services and facilitate the sale of third party finance and insurance products, extended warranties and replacement and after-market automotive products.

-The following charts illustrate the Revenue and Adjusted EBITDA growth since the 2011 fiscal year.
+The following charts illustrate Revenue and Adjusted EBITDA since the 2013 fiscal year.